Cooper's hawk: Nest

 It has historically taken to almost be a rule that Cooper's hawk uses a new nest site each year.
 Exceptionally, though, pairs have used the same nests for up to 4 years, though mostly records show up to 2 to 3 years of use when a nest is reused.
 As much as 59% of 17 nests (New Mexico) or 66.7% of 12 nests (southern Illinois) may be reused in the following year but this is not usual.
 In north Florida, 21% of nests were reused in a subsequent year, while in New York, it was around 10%.
 New nests are often near prior nests, at a mean distance between them of around 170 m in Wisconsin.
 In Alberta, a female was reported to use a grove of trees over two consecutive years as a nest site, be absent for one year and then returned to nest in the same grove the subsequent year.
 Nest building usually takes about two weeks.
 However, if a clutch is lost, a pair may repair and use another nest within four days.
 A majority of 385 nests (40–60% annually) in Wisconsin built on pre-existing structures.
 At times, the material is put on the residue of a crow's nest, squirrel's drey or even a woodrat tree nest.
 In Tucson, nest building was recorded during winter, exceptionally.
-When grass is found to be incorporated in nest structure, it is an indication that the Cooper's is using a nest built by crows as they have never themselves been known to use grass.
+When grass is found to be incorporated in nest structure, it is an indication that Cooper's is using a nest built by crows as they have never themselves been known to use grass.
 Oregon nests frequently incorporate mistletoe into the nest, more so those built by pairs with mature females rather than juvenile females.
 Their nest structure requires about 4.8 support branches.
 Data is conflicting on whether it is the male or the female who selects the nest site.
 Males were found to do 70% of the nest building in Wisconsin but the female does not consistently take a secondary role.
 Mostly, the male gathers nesting materials within 100 to 200 m of the nest.
 The male snaps off twigs with his feet to build with, though smaller twigs may be carried in the bill.
 After an early duet, at as early as 5:30, the male may start nest building at around 6:30.
 Later in the day, he will hunt, though females also hunt at this stage, much of her food is brought by him.
 South-facing nests are thought to be avoided, possibly due to solar irradiance reducing soil moisture, tree density and shading or possibly due to the more deciduous local nature of north-facing nest sites.
 When using a prior years nest, the female reportedly selects and repairs it.